-The Company's compensation program consists principally of salary, bonuses and stock options.
+The Company's compensation program consists principally of salary, bonuses and Executive Share Purchase Plan combined with Stock Option Plan.

 Further, the Company's executive compensation programs are designed to attract and retain highly qualified senior executives and recognize that long-term performance incentives are an integral part of aligning the interests of executive officers and the Company's shareholders.